-- "(1) In any case in which a Director of Public Prosecutions declines to prosecute for an alleged offence - (a) any private person who proves some substantial and peculiar interest in the issue of the trial arising out of some injury which he individually suffered in consequence of the commission of the said offence; ...either in person or by a legal representative, institute and conduct a prosecution in respect of such offence in any court competent to try that offence." - The HSF has not gainsaid the fact that the Director of Public Prosecutions has declined to prosecute Mr Downer for the alleged offence stated in the summons.
-Nor has the HSF alleged that Mr Zuma cannot prove some substantial and peculiar interest in the issue of the trial arising out of some injury which he individually suffered in consequence of the commission of the said offence by Mr Downer and his accomplices. - 70.
-In Nundalal v Director of Public Prosecutions KZN, 2015 JDR 0876 (KZP), the High Court held that "[a] person whose feelings and good name are injured has the right to prosecute privately if he actually [sic] suffers an injury" and that "a decision to deny a private prosecutor the right to prosecute should be taken cautiously not least because it implicates the right to access to the court under s 34 of the Constitution.
+...either in person or by a legal representative, institute and conduct a prosecution in respect of such offence in any court competent to try that offence."

+- 67. The HSF has not gainsaid the fact that the Director of Public Prosecutions has declined to prosecute Mr Downer for the alleged offence stated in the summons.
+Nor has the HSF alleged that I cannot prove some substantial and peculiar interest in the issue of the trial arising out of some injury which I individually suffered in consequence of the commission of the said offence by Mr Downer and his accomplices. - 68.
+In Nundalal v Director of Public Prosecutions KZN, 2015 JDR 0876 (KZP), the High Court held that "[a] person whose feelings and good name are injured has the right to prosecute privately if he actaullay [sic] suffers an injury" and that "a decision to deny a private prosecutor the right to prosecute should be taken cautiously not least because it implicates the right to access to the court under s 34 of the Constitution.
 If he meets all the requirements for a private prosecution under the CPA and the right to prosecute is not hit by the limitation in s 36, the private prosecution should be allowed to proceed".
-Contrary to the claims by HSF, apart from the fact that a private prosecution is a right, it can also be a remedy.
-The Constitutional Court has observed, in passing, that:
+Contrary to the nonsensical claims by HSF, apart from the fact that a private prosecution is a right, it can also be a remedy.8 The Constitutional Court has observed, in passing, that: "Whether a private prosecutor is exercising a governmental power is a point which need not now be decided.
+It may be argued that the private prosecutor is not vindicating a private right, but is invoking the power of the State to punish crime.
+Sections 12 and 13 of the Criminal Procedure Act 51 of 1977 reflect the State's continuing interest in a private prosecution."
+Du Plessis v De Klerk 1996 (5) BCLR 658 (CC) at n 88.